 Sadie made tiles with her daughter and made traditional yellow ware jars, bowls, cylinders, lamps and tiles on her own.
 She did well enough with her pottery sales she could afford to put Lorna through nursing school.

 Tiles are among the hardest of all ceramics to make because they tend to warp and curl when drying and during firing.
 Sadie was a master tile maker.
 For many years she sold almost everything she made through Lorenzo Hubbell's Trading Post in Ganado.
 As a young woman she had worked there, along with Laura Lomakema, Fannie Nampeyo and Rachel Namingha.
 After her daughter was born, she went back to the trading post and showed them what she was making.
 They bought everything she brought and encouraged her to make more.

 Lorna remembers: "My earliest recollection of my mother and tiles was when the Coltons at the Museum of Northern Arizona asked her to make the tiles framing the announcement boards at the entrance."
 (The Coltons were the founders of the Museum of Northern Arizona.)

-She signed her pieces with a hallmark peach blossom, denoting her Hopi name meaning Flower Woman.
+Sadie signed her pieces with a hallmark peach blossom, denoting her Hopi name which meant Flower Woman.